-Pursuant to the Protection Obligation, under Section 24 of the PDPA, organisations are required to make reasonable security arrangements to protect personal data and to prevent unauthorised access, collection, use, disclosure, leaks, etc. The PDPC has provided a guide titled “Guide to Securing Personal Data in Electronic Medium”.
+Pursuant to the Protection obligation (as discussed in 1.1 Laws), under Section 24 of the PDPA, organisations are required to make reasonable security arrangements to protect personal data and to prevent unauthorised access, collection, use, disclosure, leaks, etc. The PDPC has provided a guide titled “Guide to Securing Personal Data in Electronic Medium”.
 The guide provides information on topics related to security and protection of personal data in electronic form and practices that organisations can adopt to enhance their data protection policies.

 The PDPC states that the guide is not a one-size-fits-all solution on which organisations should have full reliance.
 It merely acts as an accessory to support or strengthen the organisations’ existing data protection protocols because some organisations may adopt a different kind of electronic storage system to safeguard personal data.
 Security and data breaches involving personal data over the internet vary and can include, but are not limited to, hacking, gaining unauthorised access, phishing emails, malware, loss of hardware, compromised networks, unintended disclosure of personal data to a third party, etc.